10 Best Herbal Teas For Bee Sting

 Matricaria chamomilla, commonly known as chamomile, is a popular herbal tea often used for its calming and anti-inflammatory properties.

-Overall, chamomile herbal tea can serve as a gentle complementary remedy for mild bee sting symptoms when used appropriately.
+Overall, chamomile herbal tea can be a natural remedy to support recovery from bee stings when used appropriately.

 lavandula angustifolia tea